ENCCS/qas2023/content/qc-overview.md

+# Physical Approaches to Quantum Computing

-# Overview of different QC hardware approaches and QC types of computing.
+## Overview of different QC hardware approaches and QC types of computing